Sewadius/currency_converter_api/README.md

 # currency_converter_api

+Ready:
 - get API key from json file
 - well-formatted currencies output
 - print info about command "info" for currencies
 - handle with Internet connection exceptions

+Want to do:
+- last values saving to file .json from last Internet data
+- get currencies from file there is no connection to Internet
+- conversion in one line as "USD 11.15 RUB"